 Treatment for MBC may not be as aggressive as it is in the earlier stages of breast cancer.
 In the earlier stages of breast cancer, doctors try to remove or destroy the cancer altogether.

-If it metastasizes, doctors use medication to help control the cancer and slow its growth, which increases life expectancy.
+If it metastasizes, doctors use medication to help manage the cancer and slow its growth.

 According to the